 Net cash used in investing activities.
-Net cash used in investing activities for 2006 was approximately \$4.2 million compared to \$3.9 million provided by investing activities in 2005.
-The cash used in investing activities in 2006 was primarily due to purchases of property and equipment of \$8.1 million and purchases of licensed technologies of approximately \$500,000, offset by the sales of marketable securities of \$4.5 million.
-The cash provided by investing activities in 2005 was primarily due to the net sales of marketable securities of \$11.0 million, offset by purchases of property and equipment of \$6.8 million and purchases of licensed technologies of approximately \$400,000.
+Net cash used in investing activities for 2007 was approximately \$35.1 million compared to \$4.2 million provided by investing activities in 2006.
+The cash used in investing activities in 2007 was primarily due to net purchases of marketable securities and net purchases of property and equipment.
+The cash used by investing activities in 2006 was due to purchases of property and equipment and purchases of licensed technologies, offset by net sales of marketable securities.

-Net cash used from financing activities.
-Net cash used in financing activities for 2006 was \$6.5 million, compared to net cash provided by financing activities of \$3.8 million for 2005.
-Cash used in financing activities in 2006 was primarily due to the settlement of our outstanding balance on our line of credit facility of \$5.0 million and \$3.9 million payment on our capital lease obligations, offset by \$1.0 million of proceeds received from the exercise of common stock options and warrants, proceeds of \$700,000 received from the issuance of common stock under the employee stock purchase plan, and non-cash excess tax benefits from stock option exercises of approximately \$700,000.
-Cash provided by financing activities in 2005 was due to proceeds from borrowings on our line of credit facility of \$5.0 million, \$1.0 million of proceeds received from the exercise of common stock options, and proceeds of \$500,000 received from the issuance of common stock under the employee stock purchase plan, offset by payments of approximately \$2.8 million under capital lease obligations.
+Net cash provided by (used in) financing activities.
+Net cash provided by financing activities for 2007 was \$34.2 million, compared to net cash used by financing activities of \$6.5 million for 2006.
+Cash provided in financing activities in 2007 was primarily due to \$25.0 million of proceeds received from the exercise of common stock options and warrants, and stock purchases under the employee stock purchase plan.
+The Company also realized excess tax benefits of \$9.3 million from stock option exercises.
+Cash used in financing activities in 2006 was primarily due to the settlement of our outstanding balance on our line of credit facility of \$5.0 million and \$3.9 million payment on our capital lease obligations, offset by \$1.7 million of proceeds received from the exercise of common stock option exercises under the employee stock purchase plan, and excess tax benefits from stock option exercises of approximately \$700,000.